-Figure 4. of Coin THT CLO2 : OM image (A), XRD spectrum (B), SEM image (C) and EDS spectrum (D).
+Figure 4.
+Coin THT CLO2 : OM image (A), XRD spectrum (B), SEM image (C) and EDS spectrum (D).

 RESULTS AND DISCUSSION

-The three Phoenician-Punic bronze coins selected for this study, whose visual appearance is shown in Figure 2, were found in a sewer of the archaeological site of Tharros.
-The coins, identified as THT CLO1, THT CLO2 and THT CLO3, appeared in a poor conservation state and were analysed before any cleaning and preservation treatment.
+The three Phoenician–Punic bronze coins selected for this study, whose visual appearance is shown in Figure 2, were found in a sewer of the archaeological site of Tharros.
+The coins, identified as THT CLO1, THT CLO2 and THT CLO3, appeared to be poorly conserved and were analysed before any cleaning or preservation treatment.

-As a matter of facts copper-based alloys are more vulnerable to chloride attack compared to other corrosive species, especially when they are exposed to marine or coastal environment or during burial in chloride enriched soils.
+Copper-based alloys are more vulnerable to attack by chloride compared to other corrosive species, especially when they are exposed to marine or coastal environments or buried in chloride-enriched soils.
 This is the situation experienced by the metallic artefacts from Tharros.
-Artefacts are mainly endangered by bronze disease when the pitting corrosion is developed at high relative humidity and chloride supply.
+Artefacts are mainly endangered by bronze disease when pitting corrosion develops in conditions of high relative humidity and chloride supply.
 Moreover, phase segregation phenomena contribute to surface heterogeneity and induce local galvanic cells.